 MTSA will permit any student/Fellow to cancel their enrollment agreement within 5 MTSA business days of the enrollment day.
 A student/Fellow beginning enrollment on a Monday has until 6:00 pm the following Monday to cancel their first tuition payment with a 100% refund minus the deposit submitted to hold the student/Fellow position in class.
-Should a cancellation occur MTSA will refund 100% of the first tuition payment that was made by the student/Fellow, minus the deposit submitted to hold the students/Fellows who have been given a medical withdrawal are assessed and adjusted no differently than other withdrawals.
+Should a cancellation occur MTSA will refund 100% of the first tuition payment that was made by the student/Fellow, minus the deposit submitted to hold the student/Fellow position in class.
+Students/Fellows who have been given a medical withdrawal are assessed and adjusted no differently than other withdrawals.